merchantprotocol/documentation/docs/05_Magento_v1/35_Advanced_Dataflow/04_XML_Data_Format.md

-XML, the commonly used data format, is integrated into Dataflow.
-It is available in profile wizard additionally to CSV and Excel XML standart formats.
+XML, the commonly used data format, is integrated into the Dataflow.
+It's available in profile wizard additionally to CSV and Excel XML standart formats.

 The next 3 parsers are implementing XML data format handling for 3 types of entities: